chrisnestrud/lewislwood_nfb-tech-ideas/md/index.md

 * [Navigation Hallways](navigation.html) - Locating meeting rooms, elevators bathrooms, and other amenities.,

-* [Smart Phone App]( - An app with the capabilities to solve the issues and be easy to use, and cost effective to implement.
+* [Smart Phone App](app.html)An app with the capabilities to solve the issues and be easy to use, and cost effective to implement.
 This will be an evolutionary process over many years.
 Click on the link for more details.

 --------------
 *** Documentation Notes